Why I Changed My Mind About Tiny Courses

 I didn’t realise it at the time, but I was entering the online course market at its absolute peak.
 People were stuck at home and, like me, were looking for something useful to do with their time.

-Six months later, I was earning around $1,800 per month in course sales, largely from writing blog articles.
+Six months later, I was earning around $1,800 per month in course sales, largely driven by people discovering my blog articles.
 By the end of 2021, that number had grown to $10,000 per month.

 Throughout 2022, my courses continued to sell consistently.
 Then, as life returned to normal in 2023, sales did begin to slow.